 Event type Description Note On/Off Triggers the action on "Note On" and "Note Off" events Note On Triggers the actions on "Note On" events Note Off Triggers the actions on "Note Off" events CC Triggers the actions on "Control Change" events Pitch Triggers the actions on "Pitch" events

-Channel: The midi channel which should be used
+Channel: The midi channel that should be used

 - Param A/B: These two selections are for filtering the midi parameter.

-Depending on the current selected event type the names of the parameters will change.
+Depending on the currently selected event type the names of the parameters will change.

 A value of

 Value source: Selects which midi parameter should be used as a value source.
 Example: A fader sends midi CC events.
 The position of the fader will be sent as

 Valueof the CC command so this parameter should be used.
 Select

 Param Bto choose the second parameter which in this case is the

 Note: Buttons do not require a value source because the action will be triggered as soon as a matching midi command is received.